 To start off our list, we have the lowly and humble bean bag.
 Surprisingly, some bean bag chairs are insanely comfortable.
 Used for console gaming (you’re going to need a massive one to raise you up high enough to do gaming at a desk) bean bag chairs are an inexpensive and fun option.
 With this style gaming chair you can’t swivel, roll, or rock but it sure beats sitting on the ground for hours on end.

 The rocker type of gaming chair is used exclusively for console gaming.
 It sits directly on the floor and — true to its name — allows the user to rock back and forth.
+It is the fidget spinner of chairs.
 X Rocker popularized this gaming chair design and are by and far the leader in the rocker gaming chairs category.

 Rocker gaming chairs are definitely a step up from a bean bag.
 The most expensive chairs in this category are decked out with audio equipment such as speakers in the headrest part of the chair.